 Let’s look at a company that decided to move from five emails a month to 12 emails a month.
 (This case study is based on analysis from Arthur Middleton Hughes.)

-• Part 1 of this frequency story—Here's a look at results:
+• Part 1 of this frequency story—See the results in the first image.

 Let’s pause, and I want you to react to these numbers as if you were the CEO or the CFO of the company presented with these results.
 Revenues are more than double and because the company has sent more emails, it has enticed more people to buy, so unique buyers are significantly up.
 Based purely on results presented, it would appear that the move to higher frequency is a winner!